arjun-mc/node-request-monitor/README.md

 # Node Request Monitor

 Node Request Monitor is a lightweight Node.js package designed for monitoring HTTP requests in your application.
-It displays real-time charts for requests per second, minute, and hour, and shows log data with color-coded HTTP status codes directly in a web page.
+It displays real-time charts for requests per second, minute, and hour, and shows log data with color-coded HTTP status codes directly in a web dashboard page.

 ## Installation